i46

 What is the CRA ?

 The Cyber Resilience Act (CRA) is a disruptive legislation at the EU-level, which establishes a set of uniform cybersecurity regulations applicable to the makers and creators of products that feature digital components, encompassing both software and hardware.
+As the number of IoT devices continues to soar, it has become crucial to address the issue of low-level cybersecurity and device vulnerability by offering regular updates and continuous support.

 The legislation aims to guarantee higher levels of security for all wired and wireless items that are connected to the internet, as well as software that is available on the European single market, while mandating that manufacturers bear the responsibility for cybersecurity throughout a product’s lifespan.
 It will also enable customers to receive accurate and comprehensive information about the cybersecurity features of their products.